 We personally think 2-3 full days in Bangkok is a good amount of time.

-If you have more days, you can certainly find things to fill your time.
+If you’re here longer, you can certainly find things to fill your time.
 However, there are so many other places in Thailand that I daresay I like better than Bangkok that I wouldn’t devote too large a portion of your trip to this city.

 Other places in Thailand to add to your itinerary: